yury-s/playwright/bidi.md

 - user agent emulation is client side: https://github.com/w3c/webdriver-bidi/issues/448#issuecomment-1944294296

+- no request.resourceType
+- no extraHTTPHeaders (set in client side interception)

 ## Problems
 - about:blank page is required for firefox to not close even in headless! (use --silent?)